Innovative Incorporation of Green Sea Urchins on Seaweed Farms: Optimizing Uni Yields and Flavor Profiles for Harvest and Sale

 Biofouling on Cages

-Macroalgal fouling on cages is heaviest in spring, usually a mixture of sugar kelps, red turf algae, green ulva, and red, brown, and green filamentous algae, as well as hydroids.
-Cages have to be scraped down on the outside with the edge of a knife to clear, and can be fed to urchins.
-Moving into summer, the dominant fouling organism is the skeleton shrimp, thickly coating lines and cages.
-This usually starts to increase in June, to a high in September/October, and then decreases to almost none in the winter.
-To control, we sprayed cages with either white vinegar or freshwater, being careful to remove or protect the urchins from the spray.
+Macroalgal fouling on cages is heaviest in spring, and consist of a mixture seaweeds, including sugar kelp, red and green turf algae, green ulva, and red, brown, and green filamentous algae, as well as hydroids.
+Cages have to be scraped down on the outside with the edge of a knife to clear the macroalgae growth.
+Moving into summer, the dominant fouling organism is the invasive skeleton shrimp, thickly coating lines and cages.
+This usually starts to increase in June, to a high in September/October, and then decreases in the winter.
+To control, we sprayed cages with either white vinegar or freshwater, being careful to remove or protect the urchins with a covering of kelp.
 Spraying and brushing cages with a rigid deck brush reduced shrimp infestation on lines and cages.
 No or few sea squirts were observed on cages, however, suggesting that high loads of skeleton shrimp may prevent the settlement or development of sea squirts.

-Lumpfish is a common visitor to the farmed seaweed lines, and have been observed to be swimming around the outside of the urchin cages.
-They also make their way into the cages when they’re smaller, and have been found to be residing inside cages with urchins.
-We have added lumpfish to cages to test if the lumpfish would reduce the skeleton shrimp infestations the cages suffer in the summer months.
-The lumpfish have resided in cages successfully for 8 months or more, and seem to help with shrimp on the insides of the cages.
+Lumpfish (Cyclopterus lumpus) are a common wild visitor to farmed seaweed lines, and have been observed to be swimming around the outside of urchin cages, and are sometimes found inside cages as small juveniles.
+We added small lumpfish to cages to test if they would reduce the skeleton shrimp infestations in the summer months.
+The lumpfish resided in cages successfully for 8 months or more, and seem to help clean the insides of the cages.

 Lantern cages had previously captured natural scallop spat in the area, so we have been cultivating these scallops with our sea urchins.
-When we moved all the urchins over to rigid cages, the scallops were all moved together in one cage.
-High amounts of fouling in the form of barnacles and blue mussels were impeding the scallops, so some sea urchins were returned to the cohabitate with the scallops and act as cleaners to the shells.
+When we moved all the urchins over to rigid cages, the scallops were all moved together in one cage with no urchins.
+High amounts of fouling in the form of barnacles and blue mussels were impeding the scallops, so some sea urchins were returned to the cages with the scallops to act as cleaners for the shells.
+Sea urchins are effective grazers for scallops, and keep shells clean.

 Urchin Inventory

 We collected initial data on urchin size and density as we moved all urchins into new numbered culture cages to create a full inventory, for a total of over 6,000 urchins in 40 cages in year 1.
-All cages were fed by filling with sugar kelp primarily, with smaller amounts of other available seaweeds.
+All cages were fed by filling with sugar kelp primarily, with variable amounts of other available seaweeds.
 Urchin size and growth were measured by sampling of at least 10 urchins from each cage by taking photos, and using calipers to determine test diameter.
 In Year 2, many of the new cages had been chewed open at the seams by urchins, resulting in more escapes.
 All of the cages had to be re-configured again with wire instead of twine, and a new full inventory was conducted and updated.
-We hope to update this inventory towards the end of the project to determine growth rates.

 Seaweed Cultivation